mpdf/mpdf.github.io/reference/mpdf-variables/overview.md

 $this->variablename = true;
 {% endhighlight %}

-Alternatively you can redefine the variable in individual scripts; here it will be written as e.g. (assuming your class object is "mpdf"):
+Alternatively you can redefine the variable in individual scripts; here it will be written as e.g.
+(assuming your class object is `$mpdf`):

 {% highlight php %}
 <?php